Shoelaces: History

 It is as difficult to determine the exact history of shoelaces as it is for shoes.
 Archaeological records of footwear are rare because shoes were generally made of materials that deteriorated readily.
-The Areni-1 shoe, which has been dated to around 3500 BC, is a simple leather "shoe" with leather "shoelaces" passing through slotted "eyelets" cut into the hide.
+The Armenian Areni-1 shoe, which has been dated to around 3500 BC, is a simple leather shoe with leather "shoelaces" passing through slotted "eyelets" cut into the hide.
 The more complex shoes worn by Ötzi the Iceman, who lived around 3300 BC, were bound with "shoelaces" made of lime bark string.
+Most forms of the upper-class Roman calceus were bound with wide straps fitted into hooks or eyelets down the front and then knotted decoratively.

 As for shoelaces in the sense that we know them in modern times, the Museum of London has documented examples of medieval footwear dating from as far back as the 12th century, which clearly show the lacing passing through a series of hooks or eyelets down the front or side of the shoe and being tied in a knot rather than hanging loose.
-Indeed the code of the Knights Templar banned the wearing of shoelaces as a vanity that was "abominable and pagan".
+Indeed, the code of the Knights Templar banned the wearing of shoelaces as a vanity that was "abominable and pagan".